(CRICOS Code: 110372A)

 - Commercial kitchen with associated equipment and materials required for all units

-- Starter kitchen tool kit including: knives, and personal protective and safety equipment such as chef’s jacket and chef’s cap
+- Kitchen kit including: knives, and personal protective and safety equipment such as chef’s jacket, apron and chef’s cap

 The equipment that students should have includes: